AdoptOpenJDK/TSC/README.md

 * [openjdk12-binaries](https://github.com/AdoptOpenJDK/openjdk12-binaries/) - AdoptOpenJDK nightly and release binaries for OpenJDK 12 (HotSpot VM and Eclipse OpenJ9 VM)
 * [openjdk-binaries](https://github.com/AdoptOpenJDK/openjdk-binaries/) - AdoptOpenJDK nightly and release binaries for OpenJDK (Latest) (HotSpot VM and Eclipse OpenJ9 VM)

+### OpenJDK binary repos

+These GitHub Repos are where builds from the OpenjDK update projects (led by Red Hat) are published to.
+The API (and subsequently) website poll these repos to make binaries available.

+* [openjdk8-upstream-binaries](https://github.com/AdoptOpenJDK/openjdk8-upstream-binaries/) - OpenJDK nightly and release binaries for OpenJDK 8 (HotSpot VM)
+* [openjdk11-upstream-binaries](https://github.com/AdoptOpenJDK/openjdk11-upstream-binaries/) - OpenJDK nightly and release binaries for OpenJDK 11 (HotSpot VM)

 ### Private repos

 Due to security or licensing concerns the following repos are private.
 Please raise an issue on the